armory/docs/content/en/docs/spinnaker-user-guides/app-secrets.md

 code, but they do need to be made available to the application when it runs.

 Several tools have been built to address this issue.
-In this document, we're going to focus on how one might use [HashiCorp's Vault](https://www.vaultproject.io/) to act as our secrets management utility, and then set up our application and clusters to pull secrets from there.
+In this document, we're going to focus on how one might use [HashiCorp Vault](https://www.vaultproject.io/) to act as our secrets management utility, and then set up our application and clusters to pull secrets from there.